-Chicken wire is a mesh fencing used, traditionally, to confine poultry.
-Thus its name.
-But as you will learn below, you do not have to be a farmer to find uses for this product on your property.
+Chicken wire is a mesh fencing traditionally used to confine poultry.
+You do not, however, have to be a farmer to find uses for this product on your property.
 Composed of galvanized wire, it holds up well to the elements.
-When digging on old home sites, you will often unearth some that was used decades ago on a homestead.
+You will often unearth pieces used decades ago on old homestead sites when digging around.

 Uses for Chicken Wire in Landscaping

-The hexagonal gaps in chicken wire range from 1/2 inch to 2 inches.
-If you are trying to keep out rodents as small as meadow mice, it is best to select the 1/2-inch type of chicken wire.
+The hexagonal gaps in chicken wire range from one-half inch to 2 inches.
+If you are trying to keep out rodents as small as meadow mice, it is best to select the one-half-inch type of chicken wire.

 This product also comes in handy to build a makeshift container in the yard to hold bulk items.
 For example, if you use raked leaves to make compost or mulch, you may need a holding tank for your leaves before you get around to composting them.
 If so, just drive some tall stakes into the ground in a circular pattern and use Twist-Ties to attach the chicken wire to this framework.

 Once you dump the leaves in, they will be reasonably well-secured against high winds until you get around to working with them.